NoBlackBoxes/LastBlackBox/boxes/power/_lessons/NB3_Power-Supply.md

-# Power: NB3: Power Supplies
+# Power: NB3: Power Supply
-We install a DC-DC power supply on our NB3.
+Let's install a DC-DC power supply on our NB3.

 ## [Video]()